What You’ll Learn 📊

 Historian Client: This contains Historian Client channels.

-Now, to compare the local channel with your published channel, you’ll need two recorders.
-If you don’t have two on the screen, use the Controls section to add or remove recorders by selecting the "+" or "-" controls option.
+To compare the local channel with your published channel, you’ll need two recorder widgets.
+If only one is currently displayed, go to the Controls section and use the "+" or "−" buttons to add or remove recorders as needed.

 Select the Recorder: Click directly on the recorder you wish to use.
 You will know it is selected when a wider white border appears around it.